Elusive Muscovite with three names takes control of Ukraine rebels

 Strelkov has been based in the main rebel redoubt Slaviansk since fighting flared in the east, leading the "green men" - armed fighters in uniforms without official insignia - who have turned the town of 130,000 people into a fortified bastion.

-Kiev says the green men are Russian-controlled agents; Moscow says they are "self defense" volunteers, and denies any of its spies or special forces are operating on the ground.
+Kiev says the green men are Russian-controlled agents; Moscow says they are "self defence" volunteers, and denies any of its spies or special forces are operating on the ground.

 The West says Moscow's denial, as in the case of Crimea in March, is nonsense.
 The European Union added Strelkov to its sanctions list on April 29, describing him as a staff member of Russia's GRU military intelligence.